IST-DASLab/llmq/README.md

 * [Training](src/training): Contains training utilities, such as checkpointing, data loading, and logging.
 It also defines an abstract [Model](src/training/model.h) interface, which is the only way in which training utilities should interact with the model.
 * [Models](src/models): Contains the model implementations.
 This should not include anything from `training`, except for the [Model](src/models/model.h) interface.

+Additionally, the [scripts](scripts) directory contains utility python scripts, and [binding](src/binding) the glue code for python bindings.

 ## Speed
 TPS: tokens per second.